illumitacit/policies/content/privacy.md

 ### Microsoft API Data

 Content received from Microsoft APIs are used only for Macro execution and not Macro creation or management.
-Refer to the [Uploaded Contents](#uploaded-contents) section for more information on how data received from Google APIs are used.
+Refer to the [Uploaded Contents](#uploaded-contents) section for more information on how data received from Microsoft APIs are used.
+The Microsoft APIs are only used in the Microsoft Office Add-on.

+Only data you explicitly share in the app are sent to IllumiTacit and our service providers:

+- Highlighted text in the Microsoft Office Word document, Excel sheet, or Powerpoint presentation at the time the Macro is executed.
+- Text provided in the input form for the Macro.
+- Documents uploaded in the input form for the Macro.

 ### Geolocation Data